 The history and splendour of the palace are displayed in three different museums, along with the Armoury and the Royal Stable.
 Gustav III's Museum of Antiquities is home to more than 200 sculptures, many of which were bought by the king during his frequent trips to Italy.
 The Tre Kronor Museum displays objects recovered from a castle of the same name which once stood where the palace does today.
 This defensive structure was originally built by the Vikings but was ravaged by a fire in 1697.
 The third museum is the palace's treasury, housed in the cellar and featuring glistening regalia that belonged to monarchs of the past.

 If you would like to visit any of these stunning royal residences, we can help you plan your European city break.
-Our tailor-made packages are created to perfectly suit you, including when you want to go, how long you want to go for and anything else you want to see whilst you’re away.
-Call us on 0800 988 3369 to speak to the team.
+Our tailor-made packages are created to perfectly suit you, including when you want to go, how long you want to go for and anything else you want to see whilst you're away.